kevinhillinger/OCPScale/docs/hybridcloud/identity/01-adconnect.md

 _NOTE: The deployment and build of the VM can take ~30 minutes to provision and install DNS + Domain Controller.
 Please return to the instructor’s presentation._

-## Task 2 - Connect to Domain Controller and Create a Domain User
+## 2. Connect to Domain Controller and Create a Domain User

 | Username  | Password         |
 |-----------|------------------|